aredn/documentation/arednHow-toGuides/supernodes.rst

 Setting up a Supernode
 ----------------------

-Typically a Supernode is configured on a dedicated **OpenWRT One**, a *Mikrotik hAP ac2/ac3*, or a Virtual Machine running AREDN® firmware.
+Typically a Supernode is configured on a dedicated **OpenWRT One** or **Virtual Machine**, although Supernodes can also run on *Mikrotik hAP ac2/ac3* hardware.
 Its sole task is to serve as a node on the Supernode network.
 The local network is linked to the Supernode using a :abbr:`DtD (Device to Device)` link on a LAN port.
-The Supernode is dedicated to this task, so it should not be used for anything beyond its role as a gateway.
+The Supernode is dedicated to this task, so it should not be used for anything beyond its role as a *Cloud Mesh* gateway.

 .. image:: _images/supernode-connections.png
    :alt: Supernode connections